coronel08/my-notes/notes/docs/index.md

 Can change defualt branch from `master` by doing `git config --global init.defaultBranch <name>` to something else like `main`
-Can change current branch name `git branch -m <name>`
+Can change current branch name `git branch -m <name>` Can create an upstream branch automatically if it doesnt exist `git config --global push.autoSetupRemote true`

 Git commands